Key dates for the Régie des rentes du Québec

 17 March 2011

-The Québec National Assembly passed Bill 39, the Act to amend the Act respecting the Québec Pension Plan and other legislative provisions, which mainly affects pensions and benefits payable under the Act.
+The Québec National Assembly passed Bill no. 39, the Act to amend the Act respecting the Québec Pension Plan and other legislative provisions, which mainly affects pensions and benefits payable under the Act.
 These changes are being phased in over the course of 2012, 2013 and 2014.